aleen42/PersonalWiki/projectManagement/cost/cost.md

 - **Earned value(EV)**, formerly called the budgeted cost of work performed(BCWP), is an estimate of the value of the physical work actually completed.

-- **Sunk cost(沉沒成本)** is money that has been spent in the past.
-(When deciding what projects to invest in or continue, you should not include sunk costs)
+- **Rate of performance(RP)** is the ratio of actual work completed to the percentage of work planned to have been completed at any given time during the life of the project or activity.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>